History of the American legal profession: 21st century

+Pandemic 2020–2022

 The COVID-19 pandemic had a major influence on many practices within the legal profession.
 In 2021, Thomson Reuters published a joint study of Georgetown University Law Center on Ethics and the Legal Profession and the Thomson Reuters Institute, "2021 Report on the State of the Legal Market", which states:

 To say that the past year has been an extraordinary one for the legal market would be a gross understatement.
 The combined effects of a global pandemic, a serious economic downturn, social activism, and political uncertainty in the United States and elsewhere clearly make 2020 a year for the record books.
 It was a year in which law firms experienced unprecedented disruptions in their operations and were forced to adapt rapidly to dramatic market changes.
 That most firms were able to adjust to these challenges with notable success is a tribute to the innovation and resiliency of law firms and their leaders.

+Artificial intelligence

+A Northwestern University study published in March 2026 concluded that 60 percent of federal judges were using artificial intelligence (AI) in their work.
+In April, the American Bar Association reported that 69 percent of legal professionals employed AI at work.